What is Outpatient Therapy?

 Another difference is the inclusion of therapeutic and educational practices in outpatient settings such as group therapy, family therapy, art therapy, and wilderness therapy.

 Establishing a peer network is a vital part of the recovery process in these programs, and will strengthen your support system once your outpatient care is complete.
-Because of the extended time commitment of outpatient treatment programs, it is possible for the mental health practitioner to provide additional resources and education for additional support on your road to recovery.
+Because of the extended time commitment of outpatient programs, it is possible for the mental health practitioner to provide additional resources and education for additional support on your road to recovery.

 While both therapy and outpatient programs give you the ability to return home following treatment, therapy is minimally invasive in terms of time commitment.
 Outpatient care may require more adjustments to daily life to accommodate the time commitment.
 It is important to talk to a medical professional to determine the level of care that best fits your needs.